Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Hyperbolic Sliced-Wasserstein Distances

 \subsection{Properties}

-It can easily be showed that GHSW and HHSW are pseudo-distances as they only depend on the distance properties of the Wasserstein distance.
-To be a distance, we lack the positivity property.
+It can easily be showed that GHSW and HHSW are pseudo-distances as it only depends on the distance properties of the Wasserstein distance.
+Whether or not they satisfy the indiscernible property remains an open question.
 As described in the introduction for SW, we can derive the corresponding Radon transform.
 More precisely, we can show that

 where $\Bar{R}$ is the hyperbolical Radon transform, first introduced by \citet{helgason1959differential} and more recently studied \emph{e.g.} in \citep{berenstein1999radon, berenstein2004totally, rubin2002radon}.
-We can also show a similar relation between $HHSW$ and the horospherical Radon transform studied \emph{e.g.} by \citet{bray2019radon, casadio2021radon}.
+We can also show a similar relation between HHSW and the horospherical Radon transform studied \emph{e.g.} by \citet{bray2019radon, casadio2021radon}.
 If these transforms are injective on the space of measures, then we would have that GHSW or HHSW are distances.
 However, to the best of our knowledge, the injectivity of such transforms on the space of measures has not been studied yet.
-We detail the derivations in Appendix \ref{appendix:properties}.
+We detail the derivations in Appendix \ref{appendix:pseudo_distance}.

-\section{IMPLEMENTATION}
+We also provide in Appendix \ref{appendix:sample_complexity} the sample complexity and the projection complexity.
+We note that the results are similar as in the Euclidean case \citep{nadjahi2020statistical}, \emph{i.e.} the sample complexity is independent of the dimension and the projection complexity converges in $O(1/\sqrt{L})$ with $L$ the number of projections.

+\section{Implementation}

 In this Section, we discuss the implementation of GHSW and HHSW, as well as their complexity.

 \textbf{Implementation.} In practice, we only have access to discrete distributions $\hat{\mu}_n=\sum_{i=1}^n \alpha_i\delta_{x_i}$ and $\hat{\nu}_n = \sum_{i=1}^n \beta_i \delta_{y_i}$ where $(x_i)_i$ and $(y_i)_i$ are sample locations in hyperbolic space, and $(\alpha_i)_i$ and $(\beta_i)_i$ belong to the simplex $\Delta_n = \{\alpha\in [0,1]^n,\ \sum_{i=1}^n \alpha_i = 1\}$.
 We approximate the integral by a Monte-Carlo approximation by drawing a finite number $L$ of projection directions $(v_\ell)_{\ell=1}^L$ in $S^{d-1}$.
 Then, computing GHSW and HHSW amount at first getting the coordinates on $\mathbb{R}$ by using the corresponding projections, and computing the 1D Wasserstein distance between them.
 We summarize the procedure in Algorithm \ref{alg:hsw} for GHSW.